 Most people experience a traumatic event at some point in their lives.
 Common examples of trauma include complications during birth, experiencing or witnessing neglect or abuse, a history of having undergone a major illness or injury, or the loss of an important loved one.
 We provide neurofeedback therapy training for trauma of all types whether it is acute, complex, or developmental in nature.

 Neurofeedback treats trauma by teaching the body and brain how to relax and reinforcing a parasympathetic response in the central nervous system.
-Neurofeedback can help to rewire a traumatized brain by regulating emotions, and normalizing the body’s stress response.
+Our neurofeedback for trauma in NYC can help to rewire a traumatized brain by regulating emotions, and normalizing the body’s stress response.
 Neurofeedback training is especially effective when combined with talk therapy to treat trauma.
 As the brain and body begin to adjust to a more regulated state, people often find it easier to work through their traumatic experiences with a trained professional.
 In addition, research shows that neurofeedback can help those who have suffered from a head trauma, such as post-concussive disorder, by improving functional connectivity.

 At NFSNY, we take trauma very seriously.
 One of our trained clinicians will spend an hour with you during the intake to explore the duration and severity of your symptoms.
 During your first session, we will take a baseline of your symptoms and work with you to reduce those by the end of each neurofeedback session.
 In between sessions, you will be expected to complete a 24-hour report indicating any changes you felt or experienced.